'File Not Contiguous' and 'Too Many Fragments' Errors

 WinContig doesn't work even though there is enough unused space?

 Not enough free space available and/or WinContig is too slow?

-If you need to many ISO and other payload files onto your USB drive and make them all contiguous, simply add the payload files to the extracted E2B download folder on your Windows hard drive and then run the MAKE_E2B_USB_DRIVE.cmd script to make a new E2B USB drive.
-If you have a fragmented drive with little free space then this will be a lot faster than trying to run WinContig on the drive. if you are having problems with some large files read my blog posts here and here.
+If you need to add many ISO and other payload files onto your USB drive and make them all contiguous, simply add the payload files to the extracted E2B download folder on your Windows hard drive and then run the MAKE_E2B_USB_DRIVE.cmd script to make a new E2B USB drive.
+If you have a fragmented drive with little free space then this will be a lot faster than trying to run WinContig on the drive. if you are having problems with some large files then read my blog posts here and here.

 Corrupt file or Read-only?